metacpan/metacpan-cpan-extracted/distros/N/Net-Curl-Promiser/README.md

 Since `process()` can also do the work of this function, a call to this function is just an optimization.

+This should only be called from event loop logic.

 ## $obj = _OBJ_->setopt( … )